-Where appropriate and possible, we also encourage staff to contact the Employee Support Line (ESL), a confidential counselling/support line on 023 8062 6606 or Teacher Support Line on 08000 562 561.
+Where appropriate, we also encourage staff to contact the Employee Support Line (ESL), a free and confidential counselling/support line on 023 8062 6606 or Teacher Support Line on 08000 562 561.

-Staff should inform the headteacher as soon as possible after an incident of restrictive physical intervention; parents/carers should also be informed.
-The physical intervention record should be completed as soon as possible and in any event within 24 hours of the incident.
+Staff should inform the Head of Federation as soon as possible after an incident of restrictive physical intervention; parents/carers should also be informed.
+The physical intervention record sheet should be completed as soon as possible and in any event within 24 hours of the incident.
 There should also be a review following the incident so that lessons can be learned to reduce the likelihood of recurrence in the future.

-Appendix Two: Authorised staff
+Appendix 2: Authorised staff